Baby Face (song): Recordings

 In late 1975, disco studio group Wing and a Prayer Fife and Drum Corps recorded a version of the song where it peaked at number two for two weeks on the disco chart.
 This version also went to No. 32 on the soul chart, No. 6 Easy Listening and No. 14 on the Hot 100 during the winter of 1976.
+In Canada the song reached No. 8, and was No. 98 in the top 200 of the year.
 In the UK Singles Chart, it peaked at No. 12, in February 1976, spending 7 weeks within the Top 50.

 On December 31, 1976, bandleader Guy Lombardo and the Royal Canadians kicked off their New Year's Eve concert (a tradition since 1929), with an instrumental performance of the song on CBS television.
 The concert was Lombardo's last before his death on November 5, 1977.
 The Royal Canadians New Year's specials would end on the network in 1978.

+In 1978, actress-singer Cheryl Ladd performed the song as a song-and-dance number on the "General Electric All Star Anniversary" TV show, aired by American Broadcasting Company on September 29, 1978.

-Swan Districts, an Australian Rules club in the WAFL since 1934, bases its club song on this tune.
+Swan Districts, an Australian Rules club in the WAFL, bases its club song on this tune.

 A version done by the Muppet Chickens appears on The Muppet Show 2 album.
 The first singing of it was done with a simple beat in the background, then the rest of the song is sung with more rock-oriented background music.
+This version was also performed by Muppet performers Richard Hunt, Jerry Nelson, Frank Oz, Dave Goelz, Steve Whitmire, and Kevin Clash, in character as the chickens, at Jim Henson's memorial service in 1990 during a segment where they performed Henson's favorite songs.

 Other major recordings of the song have been (listed alphabetically) by: